kyleshu/kyleshu.github.io/_news/announcement_5.md

 inline: true
 ---

-Burstable Cloud Block Storage with Data Processing Units{:target="\_blank"} is accepted by OSDI '24.
+Burstable Cloud Block Storage with Data Processing Units is accepted by OSDI '24.